Before travelling please make sure that you have completed the Travel Plans form and checked if there are any travel

 Should the worst thing happen and your luggage doesn’t arrive at your destination airport, don’t panic!
-Speak to the staff at the information desk.
+Speak to the staff at the airport information desk.

 Let your accommodation provider know when you expect your delayed luggage to arrive.

 It’s very important that you purchase travel insurance before your journey to the UK.